Advanced Rendering Features

 Hybrid monoscopic rendering (available in Unreal 4.15 or later) renders objects close to the viewer in stereoscopic 3D, while rendering all objects that lie past a culling plane only once.

-- Adaptive Pixel Density
+- Adaptive Pixel Density (Rift Only)

 Adaptive Pixel Density allows applications to scale down the application viewport as GPU resources exceed 85% utilization, and to scale up as they become more available.
+This feature is currently available for Rift development only.